 Prof. Laurent Dala - Northumbria University, Scotland

-Prof. Cezary Galiński - Warsaw University of Technology, Chairman of the Scientific Council
+Prof. Cezary Galiński - Chairman of the Scientific Council, Warsaw University of Technology, Poland

 Prof. Igor I. Lipatov - Central Aerohydrodynamic Institute, Russia